Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 ### Khawa Kharpo Noodles Factory, Fulbari, Bouddha
 If you happen to be around Bouddha, noodles of Khawa Kharpo is a must try.
 The shop lies at about five minutes walk from the stupa and serves you the best plate of noodles you'll ever eat.
-As the name of the place "factory”,  the noodles are their in-house production.
+Like the name itself says "factory”,  the noodles are their in-house production.
 They produce the noodles, cook it and serve you fresh right in front of your eyes.
 It generally opens up after 11 A.M so make sure you don't go there for breakfast.
 White boiled noodles, served with fresh Chinese Spinach with the choice of your toppings(buff or egg) and their sauce is actually a treat to your taste buds.
 They also serve another Tibetan dish named “Laphing”, which also is worth a try.